magandrez/pkg-info-srv/README.md

 - Checkout codez
 - `bundle install`
-- `ruby start.rb`
+- `bundle exec rackup`
-- Open browser and point it to http://localhost:4567
+- Open browser and point it to http://localhost:9292